 Rain or shine, taking in the entertainment at Disneyland is always a great choice.
-Little ones would love the Disney Jr – Live on Stage! show.
+Little ones will love the Disney Jr – Live on Stage! show.
 The show Frozen: Live on Stage at the Hyperion takes place at Disney California Adventure Park and that soaks up about an hour of time.

 You can also spend hours inside the Disney Animation Building.
 Take an art class at the Animation Academy, chat in Turtle Talk with Crush, see the Beast’s library or create animation in the Sorcerer’s Workshop.

-9. Ride Inside
+9. Disneyland Rides Inside

 10. Fireside at the Grand Californian